LSIND/SOLID-principles/README.md

 Good design

 You cannot add a new bus, so *Bus* class should not implement *IVehicle* interface.
-In this case divide IVehicle interface into two with different methods.
+In this case divide IVehicle interface into two interfaces with different methods.

 ![ISP good design](https://www.dropbox.com/s/i2xjstwmg45ohly/ISP_GoodDesign.JPG?raw=1)